-Our event will begin with introductions from experts who have engaged with questions related to productive failure and innovation from different angles ranging from technology to environmental and educational sciences: Professor Karl-Erik Michelsen from Lappeenranta University of Technology, Dr. BinBin
+Our event began with introductions from experts who have engaged with questions related to productive failure and innovation from different angles ranging from technology to environmental and educational sciences: Professor Karl-Erik Michelsen from Lappeenranta University of Technology, Dr. BinBin

 Pearce from ETH Zürich, Switzerland and Dr. Jaakko Hilppö from the

 University of Helsinki.
-We will then proceed to Q&A and joint discussion,
+We then proceeded to Q&A and joint discussion,

 inviting all participants to share thoughts and experiences about failure, innovation,

 Towards an Emotional Climate Change, March 15, 2021, at 14:15-16:00

 In this event, we discussed what kinds of emotional intelligence skills and emotional challenges are especially relevant for interdisciplinary research, and how we could jointly develop more positive emotional climates to support our creative work and well-being as interdisciplinarians.